WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The `Signature` header field conveys a list of signatures for an exchange, each one accompanied by information about how to determine the authority of and refresh that signature.
+Each signature directly signs the significant headers of the exchange and identifies one of those headers that enforces the integrity of the exchange's payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list (Section 4.8 of
 {{!I-D.ietf-httpbis-header-structure}}) of parameterised labels (Section 4.4 of
 {{!I-D.ietf-httpbis-header-structure}}).

-Each parameterised label MUST have parameters named "sig", "validityUrl", "date", and "expires", and either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
+Each parameterised label MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires", and either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
 This specification gives no meaning to the label itself, which can be used as a human-readable identifier for the signature (see {{parameterised-binary}}).
 The present parameters MUST have the following values:

 "sig"

 : Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
-  the signature of most of these parameters and the significant parts of the exchange ({{significant-parts}}).
+  the signature of most of these parameters and the significant headers of the exchange ({{significant-headers}}).

+"integrity"

+: A string (Section 4.2 of {{!I-D.ietf-httpbis-header-structure}}) containing
+  the lowercase name of the response header field that guards the response payload's integrity.

 "certUrl"